 “If you didn’t do this, then…why?”
 I frown, “Why would I be born this way if not for you?”

 “It’s just a knot,” she shrugs.
 “Isn’t that common knowledge?”

 “A knot…?”
 I look at her, wondering if I heard her correctly.

 “Of course,” she says.
 “Your bodies are like a tapestry, thousands of threads determining every part of your being.
 Sometimes there’s knots, and the finished piece turns out different than usual.
 For you, the thread that gives your body color—it got a knot in it, and now you’re pale and colorless.
 That is all.
 It doesn’t ‘mean’ anything.”

 “So those people, that say it’s merely a mistake—they’re right?”

-“‘Mistake’ seems a terribly strong word for it,” she says.
-“But I suppose you could say that.”
+“‘Mistake’ seems a strong word for it,” she says.
+“But I guess you could say that.”